-Rotational logging of non-virgin forests can be implemented in some areas to preserve virgin forests and keep open burning activities under control.
+Figure $\underline{810}$ Biomass ready to feed an industrial boiler preserve virgin forests and keep open burning activities under control.
 For example, residues from logging which are normally burned can be shredded to be then converted into fuels (pellets).
 Saw dust can be used in the furniture sector (fiberboards).
-Rotational logging can provide the material to produce charcoal without affecting biodiversity of virgin forests
+Rotational logging can provide the material to produce charcoal without affecting biodiversity of virgin forests.